Well hello, fellow insomniacs!

 What’s The Science Behind This?

-CBD affects these physiological processes by interacting with receptors throughout the body known as the endocannabinoid system, which has an effect on hormone levels, our immune system and pain receptors.
+CBD affects physiological processes by interacting with receptors throughout the body known as the endocannabinoid system, which has an effect on hormone levels, our immune system and pain receptors.
 This is why the effects of CBD may vary based on each person’s individual biology and tolerance.

 Should You Only Take CBD At Night Then?